Mini concept cars: Mini ACV30 (1997)

-Rover first showed its ideas for a modern Mini in the form of the ACV30 concept car in 1997 created to celebrate the 30th anniversary of Mini's win at the 1967 Monte Carlo Rally with ACV standing for Anniversary Concept Vehicle.
+Rover first showed its ideas for a modern Mini in the form of the ACV30 concept car in 1997, created to mark the 30th anniversary of Mini's win at the 1967 Monte Carlo Rally, with ACV standing for Anniversary Concept Vehicle.

-Based on the mid-engined, rear wheel drive MG F, the ACV30 featured several elements that influenced the eventual new Mini of 2001 such as the black a-pillars, chunky wheel arch detailing and white roof.
+Based on the mid-engined, rear wheel drive MG F, the ACV30 featured several elements that influenced the eventual new Mini of 2001, such as the black a-pillars, wheel arch detailing and white roof.
 The concept was attributed to the BMW designer Adrian van Hooydonk and Frank Stephenson, but the research work began at the end of 1995, with a collaboration with the Transportation design course of the IED in TurinIED it.
-In particular, the project of the Sicilian designer Salvatore Catalano was acquired in July 1996 by Rover and chosen for the development of the concept and some ideas found application in the development of the Mini which subsequently went into production.
+In particular, the project of the Sicilian designer Salvatore Catalano was acquired in July 1996 by Rover and chosen for the development of the concept, and some ideas were subsequently applied in the development of the production Mini.